lodeguns/ZED-3D-Aruco/README.md

         ./ZED_Depth_Sensing

 ## Lincense
-The SDK example is implemented by ZED and follow its lincence.
+The SDK example is implemented by ZED and follow its licence.

-The modifications are developed in the NeuRoNe Lab - University of Salerno, IT and supported by the ValueBiotech - Milano, IT
+The modifications are developed by Francesco Bardozzo (fbardozzo@unisa.it) in the NeuRoNe Lab @ University of Salerno, IT and supported by the ValueBiotech - Milano, IT